FlutterFlow/flutter_searchable_treeview/README.md

-# flutter_simple_treeview
+# FlutterFlow Tree View

-This widget visualises a tree structure, where a node can be any widget.
+This widget visualizes a tree structure.

 ## Usage